Tears- dimah דִּמְעָה (Strong’s 1832)

 What shall I testify to you? what shall I liken to you, daughter of Jerusalem?
 What shall I compare to you, that I may comfort you, virgin daughter of Zion?
 For your breach is great like the sea: who can heal you?

 The book of Lamentations reads like a manual for grief.
-There is no happy ending at the end of the book.
-There is no glossing over the situation.
-No one says, “you’ll be fine.
-It’ll pass”.
-The book of Lamentations end with these words:
+There was no glossing over the situation.
+No one said, “you’ll be fine.
+It’ll pass” or “time will heal” or “God never gives us more than we can handle.”
+These platitudes do nothing for grief.
+The book of Lamentations offered no happy ending, and the book ended with these words:

 You, YHWH, reign forever; your throne endures from generation to generation.